 \section{Fermi-acceleration simulation}

-As stated in the main text, the simulations are directly based on the model presented in Ref.~\cite{bouchet_minimal_2004}.
+As stated in the main text, the simulations are based on the model presented in Ref.~\cite{bouchet_minimal_2004S}.
 We simulate classical non-relativistic point particles colliding elastically with hard-sphere scatterers of infinite mass on a flat two-dimensional plane.
-We simulate a 2D system since, in 1D, the mechanism of Fermi acceleration is significantly different due to the lack of scattering angles.
-For dimensions larger than one, single scattering events are effectively the same if the scattering angles are assumed uniformly distributed.
-Since our atom cloud is three-dimensional, we simulate in $d > 1$ and chose $d=2$ as a compromise to save computing resources.
+We choose a 2D system since, in 1D, the mechanism of Fermi acceleration is significantly different due to the lack of scattering angles.
+Single scattering events are effectively the same for dimensions larger than one if the scattering angles are assumed uniformly distributed.
+Since our atom cloud is three-dimensional, we simulate in $d > 1$ and choose $d=2$ as a compromise to save computing resources.

 In the case of frozen scattering centers, normal diffusion is the result.
 However, when these scatterers themselves are moving, the particles undergo Fermi acceleration and expand superdiffusively.
 Since here and in contrast to the experimental setup, we do have access to the trajectories $\mathbf{r}(t)$ of each particle, we directly calculate the mean-squared displacement as